suffolklibraries/lgc/content/collections/events/dancing-in-the-parks-6-august.md

     content:
       -
         type: text
-        text: 'Holywells Park is located a 30 minute walk from Ipswich Train Station and 25 minutes walk from the town centre. '
+        text: 'Bourne Park is a 30 minute walk from Ipswich Train Station. ' -
-  -
     type: paragraph
 cta: |-
   For more information visit [https://www.danceeast.co.uk/workshops/dancing-in-the-parks/](https://www.danceeast.co.uk/workshops/dancing-in-the-parks/)
 updated_by: b1ed4beb-4f16-46bf-8918-46a0c99f4bef
-updated_at: 1657550871
+updated_at: 1657551598
 accessibility_information: 'Outdoor Venue'
 ---
 Dancing in the Parks is back for 2022 with workshops and performances for you to enjoy.